 It is important to maintain spark plugs in a proper operating condition.
 They are an important component in the ignition system in lowering carbon monoxide levels.
 The spark plugs should be cleaned and re-gapped after the first 50-hour break-in period, then follow the maintenance schedule in this manual.
-When removing/installing use a 13/16 flexible deep socket.

-- SPARK PLUG GAP: See Specifications page. - SPARK PLUG TORQUE: See Specifications page.
+- SPARK PLUG GAP: Refer to Specification Page - SPARK PLUG TORQUE: Refer to Specification Page

-Figure 22: Spark Plug
+Figure 21: Spark Plug